 - digital information from you electronically when you use our website or online services; and

-- if you apply for credit, we will also collect credit information such as a credit check.
+- if you apply for credit related services or products, we will also collect credit information such as a credit check.
 See 'Credit Checks and Credit Reporting' below for more information.

 We do not collect sensitive information (your political or religious beliefs, ethnic background etc.).